cabal-club/cabal-core/README.md

 Every user sees themselves as an administrator across the entire cabal.
 This means they can grant admin or moderator powers to anyone, and ban anyone, but only they will see its affects on their own computer.
+That is, until someone *adds* them as an administrator or moderation from *their* perspective.

 A cabal can be instantiated with a *moderation key*.
-This is an additional key to locally consider as a cabal-wide administrator (in addition to yourself).
+This is an additional key to have your local node consider a user (the user whose key matches the moderation key) as a cabal-wide administrator (in addition to yourself).

 This means that if a group of people all specify the same *moderation key*, they will collectively see the same set of administrators, moderators, and